DavidBootle/Scoreboard/README.md

 mongodb://localhost:27017/scoreboard
 ```

 This url points to a mongodb service running on the current machine, and the default database "scoreboard".
 If you followed the steps in the Prerequisites section, then this default will work without needing to override it.
 However, if you are interested in using a cloud database service, it is necessary to overwrite the default database url.
-You can do this by providing the app with a .env file that contains the variable `DATABASE_URL`.
-For example, if my database is located at google.com (as an example), you would add the following .env file to the root folder of the repository:
+You can do this by adding the variable `DATABASE_URL` to your .env file.
+For example, if my database is located at google.com (as an example), you would add the following to your .env file:

 ```
 DATABASE_URL=mongodb://www.google.com